sci-42ver/SICP_SDF/sicp_notes.md

 - > ese are simple examples of generic procedures (procedures that can handle more than one kind of data), which we will have much more to say about in Section 2.4 and Section 2.5.
 - > In Section 2.5 we will show how to use type tags and data-directed style to develop a generic arithmetic package.
   > In Section 2.5.3, we’ll show how to use generic arithmetic in a system that performs symbolic algebra.
+- > Nevertheless, it provides a *clear illustration* of the design of a system using generic operations and a good introduction to the *more substantial systems* to be developed later in this chapter.
 - ~~> Section 2.4.2 will show how both representations can be made to coexist in a single system through the use of type tags and generic operations.~~
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31